-3.4 LEAKAGE TESTS
+3.5 LEAKAGE TESTS

-- .1 In accordance with SMACNA HVAC Duct Leakage Test Manual. - .2 Perform leakage tests in sections. - .3 Perform trial leakage tests, as instructed to demonstrate quality of Work. - .4 Do not install additional ductwork until trial tests have been passed. - .5 Test section minimum of 30 m long with not less than three branch takeoffs and two 90 degrees elbows. - .6 Complete tests before performing insulation or concealment Work.
+- .1 In accordance with SMACNA HVAC Duct Leakage Test Manual. - .2 Do leakage tests in sections. - .3 Make trial leakage tests as instructed to demonstrate workmanship.

+- .4 Do not install additional ductwork until trial test has been passed. - .5 Test section minimum of 30 m long with not less than three branch takeoffs and two 90 degrees elbows. - .6 Complete test before performance insulation or concealment Work.